Juicy Oven Roasted Chicken

 Instructions

-1. Preheat Oven and Prepare the Chicken: Preheat your oven to 450°F (230°C); adjust your oven rack so the chicken will sit in the center of the oven.
-Remove the giblets and excess fat from the chicken cavity.
+• Remove the giblets and excess fat from the chicken cavity.
 Pat the chicken dry with paper towels.
 Season the inside of the cavity with salt and pepper.
 Stuff the cavity with fresh thyme sprigs, garlic cloves, celery stalks, and lemon.

-2. Season the Outside: First, rub the outside of the chicken all over with olive oil, then rub the softened butter on the top and massage it into the skin.
+• First, rub the outside of the chicken all over with olive oil, then rub the softened butter on the top and massage it into the skin.
 Generously season with salt and pepper all over the chicken skin.

-4. High-Temperature Roasting: Place the chicken on a roasting rack in a roasting pan, breast side up.
-If you don’t have a rack, just place the chicken in a roasting or baking pan or on a rimmed baking sheet.
-Put the roasting pan with the chicken into the preheated oven.
-Roast at 450°F (230°C) for about 20-25 minutes (adjust cooking time depending on weight)*.
+• Put the roasting pan with the chicken into the preheated oven.
+Roast at 450°F (230°C) for about 20-25 minutes.
 This initial high-temperature blast helps to crisp up the skin.

-6. Continue Roasting: Roast the chicken at a lower temperature for about 15-20 minutes per pound.
-For an 8-pound chicken, you’ll roast it for about 2 hours to 2 hours 40 minutes (adjust cooking time based on weight)*.
+• After the initial high-temperature roasting, reduce the oven temperature to 350°F (190°C).
+Continue roasting at this temperature for about 15-20 minutes per pound.
+For an 8-pound chicken, you'll roast it for about 2 hours to 2 hours 40 minutes (adjust cooking time based on weight).

-8. Resting: Remove the chicken from the oven once it reaches the desired temperature.
+• Remove the chicken from the oven once it reaches the desired temperature.
 Tent the chicken with aluminum foil and let it rest for about 15-20 minutes.
 This allows the juices to redistribute (called carryover cooking), resulting in juicy and tender chicken meat.

 Notes